Reducing Littering in Nepal's National Parks Through Behavioral Incentives and Community Engagement

 • Increased visitor feedback: Surveys and feedback forms to gauge positive perception and project awareness.

-• Security personnel feedback: Monitor their observations and engagement with visitors regarding waste disposal.
+• Security personnel feedback: Monitor their observations and interaction with visitors regarding waste disposal.

 • Decline in littering rates: Data collected by forest rangers and park authorities.